williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/core/quick-start.md

 ---

 **You're all set!
-The SE-Assistant automation handles folder creation, context gathering, and file management.
+The SE-ASSISTANT_CONTEXT-HUB automation handles folder creation, context gathering, and file management.
 Just focus on the merchant work.**